What is osteopathy ?

 Sports injuries, range of motion problems

-Pain in joints and muscles, chronic or acute
+Joint and muscle pain, chronic or acute

 Torticollis (stiff neck), whiplash

-Muscle spasms, tensions
+Muscle spasms, tension

 Sprain, tendinitis, bursitis